Back to the basics - making choices

 In the previous chapter, you learned how to get input from the user, manipulate the input, and display it on the screen.

 Another common operation is to make a choice based on the input provided.
-In Rust, this is done with the if
+In Rust, this is done with the if statement.

 Let's start with a small modification to our earlier example.